A crm/erp system that improves doctor–patient interactions at a healthcare center

 Nikola asked us to implement an electronic document flow for the center and build a new customer relationship management/enterprise resource planning (CRM/ERP) system.
-This new system would allow the center’s staff to manage their schedules as well as patient appointments, create patient accounts, and communicate with patients all through one admin panel.
+This new system would allow the center’s staff to manage their schedules as well as patient appointments, create patient accounts, and communicate with patients.

 The intersection of medicine and information technology is inevitable.
 To prepare for this future, the European Commission adopted its eHealth Action Plan 2012–2020, which aims to redesign healthcare delivery.
 One component of the eHealth plan is an electronic record system that makes health-related data easy to retrieve.
 By creating a personal account in an eHealth system, patients can conveniently and securely store data about doctor’s visits, prescriptions, scheduled appointments, and more.